-In conjunction with the opening of filing season announced by the IRS, the West Virginia State Tax Department will begin accepting electronically filed tax returns on Monday, January 29, 2018.
-Additionally, the West Virginia State Tax Department will begin processing paper returns at that time.
-The due date of the West Virginia personal income tax return is April 17, 2018.
+In conjunction with the opening of filing season announced by the IRS, the West Virginia State Tax Department will begin accepting electronically filed tax returns on Monday, January 28, 2019.
+Additionally, the Tax Department will begin processing paper returns at that time.
+The due date of the West Virginia personal income tax return is April 15, 2019.

 The West Virginia State Tax Department encourages taxpayers to file their returns electronically to ensure faster processing.
 A taxpayer may file their return using any vendor approved by the State Tax Department.
 A list of approved vendors can be found here:

 Approved E-File Vendors.

 Additionally, over 70% of taxpayers are eligible for free filing services from vendor partners who are participating in West Virginia’s free file program (a program for low income taxpayers to file free electronically).
 A list of those approved free file vendors, along with program requirements, can be found here:

 As noted above, the filing deadline to submit 2018 tax returns is Monday, April 15, 2019.

 Choosing e-file and direct deposit for refunds remains the fastest and safest way to file an accurate income tax return and receive a refund.
 Approximately 80% of tax returns will be prepared electronically using tax software.

 While the Tax Department does not guarantee a timeframe for refunds, it expects to issue 85% of refunds within three weeks.
 The remaining 15% may be delayed due to a more intensive review of your return.
 Some common reasons for additional review include:

 If your return is stopped for review, it may take up to 90 days to process your refund claim.
 Please check to see if your return is received, and its current stage, by clicking the “Where’s my Refund” link at our web portal and providing your Social Security Number and refund amount.
 Our web portal is located at: